 How does Stake work?

 You can create an account with Stake on their website in a few minutes and are able to fund your account on the same day.
 You’ll need to verify your ID in the process so make sure you have a form of ID available.
-Once your account has been set up and funded you will be able to buy and sell shares and fractional shares in U.S. listed companies.
+Once your account has been set up and funded you will be able to buy and sell ASX and U.S. shares.

-You can search for US stocks via the app’s search function, and can add stocks to your Watchlist via the love-heart button.
+You can search for U.S. and ASX stocks and ETFs via the Stake app’s search function, and you can add stocks to your watchlist via the love heart button.

 In addition to individual searches, the app sets out investment categories such as cannabis, gold and emerging markets.